oracle-livelabs/database/23cfree/duality-views/duality-views.md

     ```
     ![showing all the movies with the kids genre](images/updated_kids_description.png " ")

 5. Finally, since we made an update via an SQL INSERT statement, let's insert a record via the Duality View.
 We will add a description to the Family genre.
 First, check the current description.
-Run the following code:
+Copy the sql below and click **Run Script**

     ```
     <copy>